James-Kua/AwesomeDevOps/pages/networking/ssl-tls.md

 Authenticate the identity of the server via the server’s public key and the SSL certificate authority’s digital signature Generate session keys in order to use symmetric encryption after the handshake is complete:

+### Symmetric Key

+Private Key/Public Key encryption algorithms are great, but they are not usually practical.
+It is asymmetric because you need the other key pair to decrypt.
+You can't use the same key to encrypt and decrypt.
+An algorithm using the same key to decrypt and encrypt is deemed to have a symmetric key.
+A symmetric algorithm is much faster in doing its job than an asymmetric algorithm.
+But a symmetric key is potentially highly insecure.
+If the enemy gets hold of the key then you have no more secret information.
+You must therefore transmit the key to the other party without the enemy getting its hands on it.
+As you know, nothing is secure on the Internet.

+The solution is to encapsulate the symmetric key inside a message encrypted with an asymmetric algorithm.
+You have never transmitted your private key to anybody, then the message encrypted with the public key is secure (relatively secure, nothing is certain except death and taxes).
+The symmetric key is also chosen randomly, so that if the symmetric secret key is discovered then the next transaction will be totally different.

 ## What are the steps of a TLS handshake?
 TLS handshakes are a series of datagrams, or messages, exchanged by a client and a server.
 A TLS handshake involves multiple steps, as the client and server exchange the information necessary for completing the handshake and making further conversation possible.